jmanzo/shopify-app-postgresql-implementation/README.md

-# Duilo QR Codes - Opensource Testing Version

-This is an app I created following the next tutorial available in [Shopify app](https://shopify.dev/apps/getting-started) using Node and React (also Vite, even though is not mentioned here).
-It contains the basics for building a Shopify app with database and backend steps to completed.

-This app allows to the merchants to create QR Codes and assign them to products and discounts quickly and easy.
-After a QR Code is created, the merchant can send the image with the QR to their customers so they can scan and purchase special promos and discounts.
+# Shopify App PostgreSQL Implementation

+This is an app example I created to document the way that I used to implement the PostgreSQL database for my apps, following the [list of Repos available on this link](https://github.com/Shopify/shopify-api-node/tree/main/src/auth/session/storage).
+After a lot of time reading code and trying to get my head up to this, I figured it out and I'll be sharing with you how to do it.
+Also, [here](https://jdevm.com) you can see the same implementation using the other examples available there, and of course a step-by-step guide (just Spanish so far).

 ## Tech Stack
 - [Vite](https://vitejs.dev/): Which is a build tool that aims to provide a faster and leaner development experience for modern web projects.
 Note: I really loved working with this framework, or so.
 It's so clean and the speed is more than acceptable.